connorchency/PUI2016_cc5502/HW5_cc5502/README.md

 4. Null hypothesis:

-    The averge IQ of children of pregnant women at age 1,2,3 and 4 is above average.
+    The averge IQ of children of women who were smoking when they were pregnant with the children at age 1,2,3 and 4 is the same.

 	Formula:

-    IQ at 1,2,3 abd 4 >= IQ_ave at 1,2,3 and 4
+    Smoking mons' Children's IQ at 1,2,3 and 4 = Children's average IQ at 1,2,3 and 4